Skip to main content Skip to search

 Deadlines

-Submission: Manuscripts should be submitted by May 1, 2023.
+Submission: Manuscripts should be submitted by May 1, 2024 (even if the book will be published later in 2024).

-Announcement: The winner and two finalists will be announced on November 30, 2023.
+Announcement: The winner and two finalists will be announced in November 2024.

 Finalists, who will be notified, must submit 6 hard copies to the committee.